 The Royal Navy suffered its last losses of WW1, HMS Britannia and HMS Ascot, in the two days before an armistice ended the war on November 11th 1918.
 The human cost of both these tragedies was very high, and all the more so due to cessation of hostilities being imminent.

 Click here to read about this last, sad, closure

 The Mutiny on De Zeven Provincien – and its dramatic ending 1933

-Though this event lies outside the period of the Dawlish Chronicles, it merits coverage here since it is little known of outside the Netherlands and because its significance goes far beyond its immediate circumstances.
-The mutiny was to be terminated in a most unexpected way, by the aggressive deployment of air power at sea for the first time since the Great War..
+This event it is little known of outside the Netherlands and because its significance goes far beyond its immediate circumstances.
+The mutiny was to be terminated in a most unexpected way, by the aggressive deployment of air power at sea for the first time since the Great War.

 Vintage Paddle Steamers on Germany’s River Elbe – Today!